Below you will find answers to frequently asked questions pertaining to meal plans, Flex Dollars, and Student Dollars

 A note about billing: Each time you select a dining plan in My Housing, it is recorded in your billing history.
 Even if you cancel the plan or make several changes throughout the school year, the old plans will always appear in your dining and billing history.

-On-campus resident students generally have several weeks from the start of the semester to test-drive their meal plan and make sure it is the right fit.
+On-campus resident students generally have seven weeks from the start of the semester to test-drive their meal plan and make sure it is the right fit.
 Dining plans may be upgraded at any time, but there's a deadline to reduce them each semester.
 Please see the Housing Handbook for the applicable dates for each semester.

 Change your meal plan online in My Housing Self-Service